 They might also have eating and sleep disorders, aggravating the problem.

-Consequences of Teeth Grinding
+Consequences Of Teeth Grinding

 There can be several consequences if teeth grinding goes untreated: